runbox/runbox7/README.md

 Log in with your production runbox account.

+## Development with Mock server

+For the E2E tests there is a [Mock Server](e2e/mockserver) that you can also use in development.

+To start the server type:

+`npm run mockserver`

+And then from another terminal you can start the Angular app using the mockserver as backend by typing:

+`npm run start-use-mockserver`

 ## Development with your own Runbox server installation

 Run `npm run appdev` and you will be able to access Runbox 7 at `https://yourvm/appdev`